mjwalz/own_dash/README.md

 # own-dash
-own-dash is an extention of dash-plitly
+own-dash is an extension of dash-plotly

 - simple dia / viz / illustration
 - same data flow